Jaspreet9795/front-end-chat-app/README.md

 2. Users will be able to  create their own chat groups with teachers / students
 3. Users will be able to scroll through the existing chat rooms list
 4. users will be able to delete the chat rooms if no longer required
-5. This app will use web socket for rela time